sanhatahir/dsan6600_group_project/README.md

 3. data_augmentation
    An initial experiment with data augmentation

+/model
+1. Running_models.ipynb:
+   * Loads and ingests data
+   * Runs and saves all 8 models
+   * Test models on unseen Bolivia images
+   * Get evaluation metrics
+2. predicting_across_bolivia.ipynb:
+   * Loads model_unet (the best performing model from our experiments)
+   * Loads and processes our untested dataset of Bolivia
+   * Runs prediction for masks on these images and calculates required metrics

 / Archive:
 1. UNet_01: First run of U-Net Architecture from given site: